AliSoftware/alisoftware.github.io/_posts/2016-02-28-being-lazy.md

 categories: swift
 ---

 Today we're gonna see how we can be more efficient ⚡️ by… being la💤y 😴.
+In particular, we'll talk about `lazy var` and `LazySequence`.
+And cats 😸.

 ![Lazy cat](/assets/lazy-cat.jpg){: height="200px" }
 {: style="text-align: center"}